qrailibs/Fishboard/README.md

-# Concepts
+# Features
-**Fishboard** has a bunch of concepts that it's implements in the JavaScript.
+**Fishboard** has a bunch of features that it's implements in the JavaScript.

 ### Interface
 Every object-oriented programming language has *Interfaces* feature, *Interface* is abstract class with properties and methods,